Q: I want to join the G.M.A. What do I need to do?

 A: Read the ENTIRE WEBSITE!

-Q: How long do I have to prospect?
+Q: How long do I need to prospect before I know anything?

-A: There is no specific time period.
-The length of time will depend upon how active you are.
-Exceptions can be made for prospects that are well acquainted with and recommended by a trusted G.M.A. officer.
+A: There's no specific time period, it depends on how active you are with your local chapter.
+Exceptions can be made for prospects that are well acquainted with and recommended by a trusted member.

-Q: Do I have to send in my $20.00 donation in order to become a prospect?
+Q: Do I have to send in a donation first in order to become a prospect?

-A: NO. You are being evaluated during your prospect period.
-Only after you have been approved for membership, will need to submit your membership donation for your official G.M.A. member chest patch.
-Along with your membership donation, you must include a printed out copy of your membership application which your local chapter president or another officer will provide you with.
+A: No. You are being evaluated during your prospect period.
+Only if you have been approved for membership, will you need to submit a membership donation

 Q: Where do I send my donation once I’m approved for membership?

-A: It should be sent to the offices of the Georgia Metal Alliance Int'l H.M.C. in Atlanta, GA.
+A: PayPal or money orders can be sent to the offices of the Georgia Metal Alliance Int'l H.M.C. in Atlanta, GA.
 Your local chapter president will provide you with the mailing address.

-Q: As a member, will I be given G.M.A. colors?
+Q: As a member, will I be given G.M.A. a full set?

-*ANY club you join, be it an H.M.C., M.C., C.C., S.A.C., The Boy Scouts, The Cub Scouts, The Knights of Columbus or any other legitimate, established organization/club, you will ALWAYS have to submit a membership fee.
+*ANY club you join, be it an H.M.C., M.C., C.C., S.A.C., Boy Scouts, Cub Scouts, Knights of Columbus or any other legitimate, established organization/club, will require you to always submit a membership fee.
 In many cases, you’re expected to pay yearly dues to maintain your membership.
 With certain clubs you’re even expected to pay hefty monthly fees.
 This is NOT the case with the Georgia Metal Alliance Int’l H.M.C.
-A one time, $20.00 donation is all you will ever be expected to give for your membership.
-And again, like any other club, patches, t-shirts, pins, ball caps and other merch is NEVER free!
-Many clubs provide member catalogs in order for its members to select the merchandise they wish to purchase.
-So don’t let us hear you bitching about having to pay for your own patches/merch.
-If you can’t afford it, DO NOT APPROACH US FOR MEMBERSHIP INFORMATION!!!
+A one time donation is all you will ever be expected to give for your membership.
+If you can’t afford it, DO NOT APPROACH US FOR MEMBERSHIP INFORMATION!

 Q: Can I join the G.M.A. if I am already a member of another club?

-A: NO. If you want to join our ranks, you CANNOT be affiliated with any other H.M.C.
+A: NO. If you want to join our ranks, you CANNOT be affiliated with any other club.
 We expect complete loyalty.
-We do support all other LEGITIMATE H.M.C.'s.
-To us, all metalheads are considered family.
+We do support all other legitimate H.M.C.'s.

 Q: How long has the G.M.A. been around?